A Guide to Wearing Men’s Jewelry, By a Real, Live Woman

 The cross necklace tells me you’re pious and probably haven’t taken that thing off since your First Holy Communion.
 That single, obnoxious, diamond stud earring tells me you took your recreational basketball league a little too seriously.
 And the gleaming wedding ring says that you probably should not be in this bar, and you definitely should not be talking to me.

-And because, even though it’s 2019, jewelry is still regarded as feminine, it may very well be uncharted territory for you.
-Perhaps you’re still under the impression it’s best left for rappers and rock stars.
-But I, a woman, am here to tell you that investing in a couple solid pieces and making it a point to wear them with purpose, is worth it.
+So I, a woman, stand here before you to tell you that investing in a couple of solid pieces and making it a point to wear them with purpose, is worth it.

-And so you don’t completely fuck this up, we’re going to lay down some ground rules.
+And so that you don’t completely fuck this up, we’re going to lay down some ground rules.

 Don’t Go Overboard

 The first and probably most important rule is to keep it simple.
-We are anti-layering, so please put down the five gold chains.
+We are anti-layering, so please put down the five gold chains and those stacked bracelets you all seem to love so much.
 You don’t want the jewelry to overpower and distract from the rest of your look.
 So items like leather bracelets, slim chain necklaces, and small rings are ideal.
 This doesn’t mean you can’t branch out to some more exciting pieces, like items with gemstones or geometric shapes — just stick to one or the other.
-Use your common sense, and if you start feeling like Flavor Flav, maybe tone it down a notch.
+Use your common sense, and if you start feeling like Flavor Flav, maybe take it down a notch.